-The board has not adopted a target as it is committed to diversity and reviews and considers on a regular basis the diversity represented on the board.
-The board has achieved increased diversity without the use of a target, increasing since last year the number of women represented on the board from 30% to 42% and adding a member of a visible minority to the board.
+The board has not adopted targets as it is committed to diversity and has made it a priority in recent director recruitment efforts.
+The board has successfully increased diversity without the use of a target.
+In the last two years, the number of women represented on the board has increased to 36% and visible minority representation has increased to 9%.